JoeWoodworker

 VeneerSupplies.com

-I consider myself to be a very fortunate person to have my opinion counted when it came to the creation of the Better Bond line of adhesives.
-I've worked extensively to make Better Bond adhesives the most user-friendly, reliable, and affordable adhesives available.
-After months (and, in some cases, years) of re-formulating and tweaking these adhesives, I believe that you will find the Better Bond line of veneer adhesives to be the absolute best.
+I consider myself very fortunate to have my opinion counted when it came to the creation of the Better Bond line of adhesives.
+I've worked exhaustively to make these glues the most user-friendly, reliable, and affordable adhesives available.
+After months of re-formulating and tweaking these adhesives, I believe you will find the Better Bond adhesives the absolute best.

 Testing an adhesive and displaying its numerical results does not really give you a sense of what it's like to work with a glue that has been perfected.
 You really need a side by side comparison of the working characteristics.
-That's why I and the chemical/packaging company sent BBCP adhesives to some of the most demanding cabinet and furniture shops in the country.
+That's why I sent our cold press adhesives (now known as X-Press veneer glue) to some of the most demanding cabinet and furniture shops in the country.
 These kind folks returned a vast array of comments.
 Some as simple as "it needs to dry faster".
 Others comments were a bit more complicated.
-One cabinet shop owners put the adhesive through a battery of man-made 'real life' tests and submitted a full report showing that a veneered panel could actually be pressed, dried, sanded and finished in less than 2 hours.
-Amazing!
+One cabinet shop owners put the adhesive through a battery of man-made 'real life' tests and submitted a full report showing that a durable veneer panel could be pressed, dried, sanded and finished in less than 2 hours.

-Below are the technical details of the BBCP adhesive versus its nearest competitor.
-Armed with just the data below, I think you'll find that Better Bond does indeed, offer a better bond.
+Below are the technical details of the Better Bond X-Press veneer adhesive versus its nearest competitor.
+Armed with just the data below, I think you'll find that X-Press veneer glue does indeed offer a better bond.
 But you need to try it out to really see how it can make a veneer project so much easier.

 Pressure